multipath-tcp/mptcp.dev/pm.md

 - `fullmesh`: The MPTCP path manager will try to create an additional subflow for each known peer address, using this endpoint as the source IP address.

 The IP address is an IPv4 or IPv6 address.
+The endpoints are netns-aware.

 #### Example